sollecitom/software-product-development-blog/content/posts/2023/2023-11-12-organizational-principles-for-effectiveness.md

 Meetings should be avoided and replaced by continuous synchronous collaboration.
 Cross-functional ensemble programming is a good way of avoiding meetings.
 When somebody wants to know something from a team, they join the team's ensemble and have a chat.

-The design goal is for every team member to have access to all the information.
+The design goal is that every team member should have access to all the information.

 ## Nobody manages anybody